How the Mechanical Properties and Thickness of Glass Affect TPaD Performance: Experiment Platform and Method

 \subsubsection{Experiment 1 with an Artificial Finger}

 The setup in Experiment 1 is shown in Fig. \ref{ExperimentPlatform_Finger.png}.
 TPaDs were placed on a piece of foam with a free boundary condition.
 A voltage source ($\pm$40 v) was applied to the TPaDs through a 20 times amplifier.
-A shunt resistor ($100\Omega \pm 0.1\%$), which was in series with the piezoelectric actuator, was used to measure the input current to the TPaD, enabling a calculation of real power consumption.
+A shunt resistor ($100\Omega \pm 0.1\%$), which was in series with the piezoelectric actuator, was used to measure the input current to the piezoelectric actuator, enabling a calculation of real power consumption.
 In order to measure TPaD performance under different contact forces, an artificial finger (the ``TangoPlus'' used in \cite{friesen2016role}) was used to press the glass.
 A micrometer and the force sensor were used to control the contact force precisely.
 The range of contact force was from 0 to 2 N with nine levels (0, 0.2, 0.4, 0.5, 0.6, 0.8, 1.0, 1.5, and 2.0 N).
+A contact force of 0 N means that there was no contact between the artificial finger and the TPaD.
 A laser Doppler vibrometer (LDV) was used to measure the vibration amplitude of the TPaD.
 The contact point between the TangoPlus and the glass was at the same antinodal line as the measurement point of the LDV.
 Additionally, a dynamic signal analyzer (HP35665A, Hewlett-Packard software company, Washington, USA) was used to measure the electrical impedance of the TPaD, which was to be used in the fingertip-TPaD model analysis (in Section \ref{finger_tpad_model}).

 Each contact force was repeated five times.
 Thus, there were 45 trials for each TPaD in total.
 In each trial, the voltage and current applied to the piezoelectric actuator and the vibration amplitude of the TPaD were recorded for 0.1 seconds using a NI USB-6361 with a 300 kHz sampling frequency.